 - Cleaning and conditioning all in one bundle

 - Softens and protects beard

 Water, Decyl Glucoside, Lauryl Betaine, Xantham Gum, Aloe Vera, Citric Acid, Benzoic Acid, Dehydroacetic Acid, Vitamin E, Peppermint Oil, Eucalyptus Oil, Lemongrass Oil.

-The best way to wash a beard doesn’t involve using the same shampoo you use on your head.
-Far from it.
+The best way to wash a beard doesn’t involve using the same shampoo you use on your head, far from it.

-That’s why you need to use a beard shampoo that keeps your beard looking and smelling good but won’t mess with the oils that are essential for a healthy beard (and will talk about that later, too).
+That’s why you need to use a beard shampoo that keeps your beard looking and smelling good but won’t mess with the oils that are essential for a healthy beard (and we’ll talk about that later, too).

 For now, let’s stick with how to wash a beard, which seems simple enough.
 Deceptively simple, that is.

 1. First, a quick note.
 You should shampoo your beard with the same mindset you use while washing your head hair, i.e., be sure to scrub deeply enough to cleanse the skin underneath your facial hair.

 2. Moisten your beard with water, whether from the shower or your bathroom sink.
 We recommend the shower as the warmth, and humid air will loosen the pores beneath your hair follicles.